YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 ### Headless, power on RPi Zero
 Success!
 * Put SD Card into RPi Zero, using an extension cable for easier access and to improve life of micro SD Card and RPi Zero
-* Put power adaptor micro USB into PWR IN USB slot
+* Put power adapter micro USB into PWR IN USB slot
 * Plugged in 12.75 Raspberry Pi Power adapter into mains
-* Led, green light flashed on and off for a while, assuming during RPi OS boot sequence,
+* ACT Led, green light flashed on and off for a while, assuming during RPi OS boot sequence,
-* Led, green light is permanently on after a while
+* ACT Led, green light is permanently on after a while
 * probably a mistake without having made necessary changes to SD card RPi OS changes first, unlikely ssh file creation was not sufficient see above,

 ### Headless, connect to RPi Zero from Dell laptop, USB cable
 Attempt 1
+* Failed :(
-* <todo: trying this, but encountering difficulties, no first contact yet,  >
+* <todo: tried this, but encountering difficulties, no first contact yet,  >
-* probably not set up the RPi Zero correctly beforehand
+* <issue; had not set up the RPi Zero correctly beforehand, so failure >
+* <issue; bad to use both usb OTG to host usb A and usb pwr in, so might have fired RPi Zero, oh dear, >
+* RPi Zero powered from mains with micro USB PWR IN port, see previous heading Headless, power on RPi Zero .
-* RPi Zero on, Led solid green great, no flashing good as flashing Led can indicate issues,
+* RPi Zero on, ACT Led solid green great, no flashing good as flashing Led can indicate issues,
 * Plug in USB cable (data and power), Dell A standard type USB port, RPi Zero micro USB port, Pi Hut website reports cable compatible with Zero and carries data,
-* RPi Zero powered from mains with micro USB PWR IN port
-* Attempted terminal cli; , but no contact
+* On Dell host, attempted ssh connection via terminal cli; , but no contact
 ```
 $ ssh pi@raspberrypi
 $ ssh pi@raspberrypi raspberry